INTRACRANIAL FLUIDS DYNAMICS ALTERATIONS AND CORTICAL THICKNESS

 - BIOFLOW EA 7516, Amiens, France

-Implication of vascular pathologies for gray matter remains unclear.
+Implication of vascular pathologies for gray matter however remains unclear.
 A recent study showed that altered cerebral hemodyamics in asymptomatic carotid artery stenosis is associated with cortical thinning.
 However there is no proven link between vascular pathologies and cortical thinning.
-We propose to explore brain aging with a combined biomechanical and imaging approach in order to assess both fluid dynamics alterations and brain structural modifications.

 We hypothesize that there is a link between altered cerebral hemodynamics and loss of cortical thickness during brain aging.

-80 patients suspected of hydrocephalus were prospectively involved.
-All patients complain of gait alteration, urinary difficulties, mild apathy and ventriculomegaly on brain imaging.
+The study was based on a cohort of 80 patients suspected of hydrocephalus.
+All patients complained of gait alteration, urinary difficulties, mild apathy and present ventriculomegaly on brain imaging.
 They underwent brain MRI with T1 weighted images to quantify cortical thickness and phase contrast images to measure arterial, venous and CSF velocities.
 Lumbar infusion test was also performed to gauge lumbar pressure, a surrogate marker of intracranial pressure (ICP), and CSF dynamics.
 The cortical volumetric segmentation was done by an automatic post-processing analysis with FREESURFER.
 Venous, arterial and CSF velocities were measured from PCMRI with BIOFLOWIMAGE software.
 ICP and CSF dynamics were extracted form infusion tests.
 Pearson correlations were calculated between cortical thickness and arterial, venous and CSF velocities, but also ICP and derived indices.